The MedStar Health - Georgetown University Hospital Residency Program in Internal Medicine

 - 4 + 2 + 2 block schedule

-- Extraordinary diversity of living and working in DC Metro region.
+The DC Metro region boasts extraordinary diversity in both lifestyle and work, nestled within the DMV, which is the third-largest metropolitan region in the country.
 We have colleagues from across the country and around the world caring for people from all over the globe.

 - Magnet Nursing – phenomenal nurses with a great collegial relationship